Satteki Station: Station layout

 The station has a side platform serving one track.
-The unmanned station building is located beside the platform.
+The unstaffed station building is located beside the platform.

 Adjacent stations

 History

 The station opened on 1 September 1960.

 In December 2018, it was announced that the station would be closed on May 7, 2020, along with the rest of the non-electrified section of the Sasshō Line, but the closed date was moved up to April 17 due to COVID-19 outbreak.